Everything You Need to Know about Broken Links [updated 2023]

 Simply enter your website URL on BrokenLinkCheck.com to scan your site for broken links.

-This is an ideal solution for websites which aren’t built on WordPress, but I recommend it for WordPress sites too, especially if your site is hosted on WPEngine or another hosting service that doesn’t allow you to use a broken link plugin.
+This is an ideal solution for websites which aren’t built on WordPress, but I recommend it for WordPress sites too, especially if your hosting service doesn’t allow you to use a broken link plugin.

 It’s not as easy to use as either plugin, but it does a much better job.
 It has found a lot of broken links which were missed by WP Broken Link Status Checker.